Mozzg/Mozzg_SDK/README.md

 #### Common units
 -   ***cuClasses.***  Unit contains general purpose classes for creating double linked lists.
 This classes are used as a base classes for HashTables.
 -   ***cuConsts.***  Unit contains constants for SDK.
--   ***cuHashTables.***  Unit contains classes for HashTables and their inheritors.
+-   ***cuHashTables.***  Unit contains classes for HashTables and their descendants.
 Collisions are solved using chaining technique.
-By default chains are statically defined in inheritor classes for speed puprose, but you can change that behaviour by using defines in ***SDK_common_defines.inc.***
+By default chains should be statically defined in descendant classes as fields for speed puprose, but you can change that behaviour by using defines in ***SDK_common_defines.inc.***
 -   ***cuSystem.***  Unit contains classes for working with system.
 Currently only contains high precision timer and class method for high precision sleep.
 -   ***uCustomExceptions.***  Unit contains exception classes, that are used in SDK.
 -   ***SDK_common_defines.inc.***  Include file, containing compiler directives and defines for SDK.